Jun 26, 2023

 DSS is GlobalSign’s highly scalable, cloud-based Digital Signing Service.
 DSS is available through a RESTful API, therefore allowing anyone with a DSS Account (and credentials for authentication) to submit hash values for signature.
-The signature information returned from DSS are based on information that has been verified by GlobalSign.
-DSS will return signed hash values, when those are embedded correctly into documents (for example .pdf) a publicly trusted signature will be rendered, guaranteeing the integrity of the document and authenticity of the signature.
-DSS can also return timestamp tokens, which can be embedded into the signature to verify the time of signing and secure the document with Long Term Validity (LTV).
+The signature information returned from DSS is based on information that has been verified by GlobalSign.
+DSS will return signed hash values, and when those are embedded correctly into documents (for example .pdf) a publicly trusted signature will be rendered, guaranteeing the integrity of the document and the authenticity of the signature.
+DSS can also return timestamp tokens, which can be embedded into the signature to verify the time of signing and secure the document with Long-Term Validity (LTV).

 A document that should be digitally signed needs to be submitted through the DSS API as a hash value.
 Hashing the document has to be done on the client side, either by leveraging a compatible digital signature application or by setting up and possibly writing a properly configured application.